Current Research and Scholarly Interests

 Michael Longaker’s extensive research experience includes the cellular and molecular biology of extracellular matrix with specific applications to the differences between fetal and post-natal wound healing, the biology of keloids and hypertrophic scars, the cellular and molecular events in craniofacial development and stem cell biology.
 He brings to Stanford his unique understanding of wound healing, fetal wound healing research, developmental biology, tissue engineering, and stem cell biology.

 Dr. Longaker is the recipient of the prestigous Flance-Karl Award from the American Surgical Association, the Jacobson Promising Investigatorn Award from the American College of Surgeons, and was a James IV Traveling Fellow.
-He is a member Association for Academic Surgeons, the Society of University Surgeons, American Surgical Association and American Society for Clinical Investigation, Association of American Physicians, and the Institute of Medicine of the National Academies of Science.
+He is a member Association for Academic Surgeons, the Society of University Surgeons, American Surgical Association and American Society for Clinical Investigation, the Association of American Physicians, the National Academy of Medicine.
 He served as Treasuer and subsequeently President for the Society of University Surgeons.
-To date, he has published over 1050 publications and has numerous federal grants to support his research.
-He has recruited 6 faculty to the Children’s Surgical Research Program, all of whom are NIH funded.
+To date, he has published over 1300 publications and has numerous federal grants to support his research.
+He has recruited 7 faculty to the Children’s Surgical Research Program, all of whom are NIH funded.

 Dr. Longaker earned his undergraduate degree at Michigan State University, (where he played varsity basketball and was a member of the 1979 NCAA Men’s Basketball Championship Team) and his medical degree at Harvard Medical School.
 He completed his general surgical residency at the University of California, San Francisco, a residency in Plastic Surgery at NYU and a craniofacial fellowship at UCLA.
 The majority of his research training took place while he was a Post Doctoral Research Fellow in the Fetal Treatment Program under Dr. Mike Harrison and in the laboratory of Dr. Michael Banda in Radiobiology, both at UCSF.
 In December 2003, Dr. Longaker earned his M.B.A. from University of California – Berkeley and Columbia University, in the inaugural class of their combined program and was elected into Columbia University's Beta Gamma Sigma Honor Society.